oibrahi1/Fine-Tuning-LLaVA-NEXT/README.md

 **python src/evaluate.py**

 # Acknowledgments

 This project builds upon the LLaVa-NeXT model and incorporates advanced techniques like LoRA and QLoRA for efficient fine-tuning.
-Part of the scripts in this resporitory were adapted from NielsRogge from his work on LLaVA NEXT fine-tuning.
+Part of the scripts in this repository were adapted from Niels Rogge's work on LLaVA-NeXT fine-tuning.